werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 ### Intra-query operator parallelism
  ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/intra-query.png?raw=true)
  - To achieve this sort of parallelism, the data needs to be partitioned across servers.
- - e.g. a RELATION containing 1000 tuples is spread across 10 nodes, the time to search for a tuple has been reduced by a factor of 10, given we know which node to access beforehand
+ - e.g. a RELATION containing 1000 tuples is spread across 10 nodes, the time to search for a tuple has been reduced by a factor of 10, given we know which node to access beforehand (see next bullet point)
  - Choice of partition types affords different parallel query processing approaches:
 	 1. Range partition
 	 2. Hash partition